Feiyang/Feiyang.github.io/_pages/about.md

 ## Research Interests

 My research focuses on machine learning and applications.
-In particular, I am working on Reinforcement Learning, Meta-Learning, Uncertainty in AI, and their applications, e.g., recommendation, advertising, and FinTech.
+In particular, I am working on Reinforcement Learning, Uncertainty in AI, and their applications, e.g., recommendation, advertising, and FinTech.

 _Rather than exploiting the knowledge, I prefer exploring intelligence._